ibnishak/widdly/README.md

 Plugins must be pre-baked into the TiddlyWiki file, not stored on the server as lazily loaded Tiddlers.
-The index.html in this directory is 5.1.17 with the TiddlyWeb and Markdown plugins added.
+The index.html in this directory is 5.1.17 with the TiddlyWeb added.
 The TiddlyWeb plugin is required, so that index.html talks back to the server for content.

 The process for preparing a new index.html is: